• Skip to primary navigation

 • Cajun Shrimp Tacos

-Mushroom shrimp risotto with Parmesan cheese in white bowls.
+Mushroom shrimp risotto in white bowl with fork.

 What To Serve With Mushroom Shrimp Risotto